-Waste Minimization and Pollution Prevention Plan (WMin/P2) - This plan is a high-level "umbrella" document for the overall WSRC pollution prevention program.
-SRS P2 Program requirements are documented in the site's Environmental Compliance Manual (3Q), Procedure 6.11, "Pollution Prevention Program."
+Pollution Prevention (P2) Program - The SRS P2 program is addressed by and documented in the site's Environmental Compliance Manual (3Q), Procedure 6.11 ("Pollution Prevention Program"), with specific annual reduction goals agreed upon by the M&O contractor and DOE-SR.

 Natural Resources Management Plan (NRMP) - The USFS-SR uses the NRMP to provide strategic guidance for SRS natural resource programs, and furthers the mission of SRS by helping to ensure responsible stewardship of the environmental resources at SRS.

-The NRMP can be accessed at http://www.srs.gov/general/pubs/nrmp/index.htm.
-WSI-SRS Annual Operational Plan (AOP) - The AOP identifies each task to be performed by WSI-SRS with respect to major operations or programs defined by DOE-SR. The WSI-AOP is not available publicly; however information about it can be obtained by contacting the manager of WSI's Contract Resources and Management Department at 803-952-7565.
+WSI-SRS Annual Operational Plan (AOP) - The AOP identifies each task to be performed by WSI-SRS with respect to major operations or programs defined by DOE-SR. Because of security requirments, the WSI-AOP is not available publicly; however, information about it can be obtained by contacting the manager of WSI's Contracts and Resources Management Department at 803-952-7565.